 While everyone may go through these feelings at one point, it’s crucial to pay attention to how often it happens and for how long.
 It’s also important to think about how severe or extreme these feelings become.

-What could this look like in real life for postsecondary students?
+What does depression look like for college students?